brannondorsey/ofBook_IntroToGraphics/FirstDraft.md

 An isoceles triangle is one that has two sides that are of equal length (labeled as b) and one side of a different length (labeled a).
 You can also see that the height (labeled h) is drawn in the figure.
 We are going to use draw a skinny triangle using one side (a) and the height (h).
 It will become important later, but we are going to draw our triangle starting from the mouse cursor and pointing to the right.
 Add these lines to the triangle section of your `draw` function:

 	ofVec2f mousePos(mouseX, mouseY);

-	float triangleHeight = 100;
+	// Define the parameters of the triangle float triangleHeight = 100;
 	float triangleSide = triangleHeight/2.0;

-	ofVec2f p1(0, triangleSide/2.0);
+	// Define a triangle around the origin (0,0) ofVec2f p1(0, triangleSide/2.0);
 	ofVec2f p2(triangleHeight, 0);
 	ofVec2f p3(0, -triangleSide/2.0);

-	p1 += mousePos;
+	// Shift the triangle to the mouse position p1 += mousePos;
 	p2 += mousePos;
 	p3 += mousePos;

 	ofSetColor(255, 50);
 	ofTriangle(p1, p2, p3);